How to Parse JSON in Python - Easy Steps

 Reading JSON from a string

-If you want reading json in python, then use json.loads() to parse a string and convert it into a Python object:
+If you want to read JSON in Python, then use json.loads() to parse a string and convert it into a Python object:

 import json